LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

   * Compare with automatic countings.
   * Not enough data points to get a good Machine Learning Model.
 We are only looking in the summer interval.
   * The weather data examination could have been improved, by taking average days.
+  * Adding datas to the weather data long graph.

 When working with the data one quickly discovers the incompletness of ones data.
 We found that we were heavily handicapped by the sparesome data samples.
 As each place had only been counted once a year, and many of the countings spots have shifted throughtout the years, resulting in a reduction of the patterns we could look at.